kkappner/berlin-city-directory/README.md

 ## Validation (Stata code)

-The `validation` directory contains Stata code to reproduce the figures and estimates in our paper.
+The 'validation' directory contains Stata code to reproduce the figures and estimates in our paper.